-5) The only communal doors within the block are the final exit doors to the front of the building and a door to the rear courtyard.
+- 7) The only communal door's within the block is the final exit door to the front of the building and a door to the rear enclosed court yard.
 Both doors are fitted with automatic closing devices.
 These are checked on a regular basis by Caretaking Teams as part of their cyclical checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).

-The front final exit door has a door entry system installed.
-These 6) systems are designed to fail safe i.e., door unlocked in the event of a power failure.
-This prevents residents being locked in or out of the building.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 8) The final exit door to the front has a door entry system installed.
+These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
+This prevents residents being locked in or out of the building. - 9) Communal areas are kept free of flammable items.
+The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed.